-Based upon their detailed analysis, the directors have at the time of approving the financial statements, a reasonable expectation that the company has adequate resources to continue in operational existence for a period of at least 12 months from the date of these accounts.
+Based upon the detailed analysis, the directors have reviewed the Group's profit and loss forecasts over a 3 year period from 2022 to 2024, the Solvency II capital requirements and coverage ratios including stress testing on the Solvency II coverage tolerance levels.
+The directors have at the time of approving the financial statements, a reasonable expectation that the company has adequate resources to continue in operational existence for a period of at least 12 months from the date of these accounts.
 Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.